teofilobd/UnityVoxelStudy/README.md

 A basic `Octree` data structure implementation.
 The algorithm consists of:
 - Get dimensions of the mesh bounding box and adjust them to the global voxel dimensions.
-- Check if any triangle intersects the current bounding box, if so subdivide into 8 regions.
-- For each new region, check if any triangle intersects that region, if so subdivide into 8 regions.
+- For each triangle in the mesh, try to insert it in the `Octree`.
-- Keeps subdiving until a minimum region dimensions (in this case the global voxel dimensions) is reached.
+- Keeps subdividing the current region in 8 smaller subregions until the triangle reaches a region with the minimum dimension allowed (in this case the global voxel dimensions).

 In the end, every leaf of the `Octree` that is occupied (has intersection with a triangle) is a voxel.